 TRICARE Dental Coverage for Guard and Reserve

-National Guard and Reserve members separating from active duty after an activation of greater than 30 days in support of a contingency operation may now receive the same dental care benefits as active duty service members.
-The TRICARE Active Duty Dental Program (ADDP) now provides coverage to these members in the Transition Assistance Management Program (TAMP).
+National Guard and Reserve members separating from active duty after an activation of greater than 30 days in support of a contingency operation are eligible for the TRICARE Active Duty Dental Program (ADDP).

-CHAMPVA (the Civilian Health and Medical Program of the Department of Veterans Affairs) is a federal health benefits program administered by the Department of Veterans Affairs.
-CHAMPVA is a Fee for Service program.
+CHAMPVA (the Civilian Health and Medical Program of the Department of Veterans Affairs) is a federal health benefits program administered by the VA.
 CHAMPVA provides reimbursement for most medical expenses -- inpatient, outpatient, mental health, prescription medication, skilled nursing care, and durable medical equipment.
 There is a very limited adjunct dental benefit that requires pre-authorization.

 Veterans Health Care

-Eligibility for most veterans' health care benefits is based solely on active military service in the Army, Navy, Air Force, Marines, or Coast Guard (or Merchant Marines during WW II), and discharged under other than dishonorable conditions.
+Eligibility for most veterans' health care benefits is based solely on active military service, and being discharged under other than dishonorable conditions.

 Note: If you are a veteran enrolling for the first time and your income exceeds the current year income threshold, you are not eligible for enrollment at this time.
 Visit the VA Health Care Eligibility and Priority page to learn more.